kidney disease, or PKD, is a genetic disease which causes cysts to develop

 British Shorthairs and others with Persian

 ancestry.
-One of our cats, Harpsie (in the washbasin), had PKD.
+One of our cats, Harpsie (left), had PKD.

 The distinguishing characteristic of PKD is that cysts are present,